schneebergerlab/AMPRIL-genomes/README.md

 # Overview
-These scripts are used for the project of seven Arabidopsis thaliana genomes
+These scripts are used for the project of seven Arabidopsis thaliana genomes, including

 	Protein-coding gene annotation